-Mediation receives ministerial backing
+Mediation Luton receives ministerial backing

 Divorce cases overwhelm courts

-In these troubled times, there is no doubt that an alternative to court battles over divorces is required.
+In these troubled times, there is no doubt that an alternative to court battles over divorce is required.
 One of these alternatives is mediation.
 Mediation is a process whereby divorcing couples, working with a skilled mediator, work together to resolve their issues and come to a joint agreement that they can both accept and can sign up to.
 This can cover aspects of a divorce, such as finances and childcare arrangements.
 Mediation is a much less confrontational process than taking the divorce battle to court.
 Couples are encouraged to discuss their issues together.

 Simon Hughes praises “excellent” mediation

 As a cheaper, and more mature, alternative to divorce proceedings in court, it is little wonder that government officials are looking to mediation as a different approach.
 Indeed, the Minister for Family Justice, Simon Hughes MP, is recommending mediation as an alternative to the damage that court proceedings are causing.
 He described mediation services as “excellent’ and considered that mediation was a particularly good way of protecting the interests of children.
 His view was that more people should use mediation rather than attend court.
-This is not a limited view within government and many other government officials are in favour of mediation.
+This is not a limited view within the government and many other government officials are in favor of mediation Luton.

 Mediation shown to be better than courts